 Available as a two-year program

 Earn a Business degree at Loyalist College: Begin your journey in Loyalist’s two-year Business diploma program and then transfer into the third year of Seneca's Honours Bachelor of Commerce – Business Management program.
-Get the inside scoop on this pathway by joining us for a webinar on June 10 at 1 pm or July 20 at 5 pm!

 "The faculty team is phenomenal - caring individuals with the common goal of wanting their students to succeed.
 Even though I have graduated, they continue to inspire me and advise me on ways that I can improve. "